solana-labs/example-messagefeed/README.md

 Alternatively to connect to the public testnet, `export LIVE=1` in your environment.
 By default `LIVE=1` will connect to the beta testnet.
-To use the edge testnet instead define `export CHANNEL=edge` in your environment (see [url.js](https://github.com/solana-labs/example-messagefeed/blob/master/url.js) for more)
+To use the edge testnet instead define `export CHANNEL=edge` in your environment (see [urls.js](https://github.com/solana-labs/example-messagefeed/blob/master/urls.js) and [testnet.js](https://github.com/solana-labs/solana-web3.js/blob/master/src/util/testnet.js) for more)

 ### Build the on-chain program